crystalyst/Java/README.md

 - Human class

 void move() - the method that stores the user's input into choice.
 I designed this to store initial value = -1, if the input is not an integer.

+<strong> 2.
+Poker Game (Using the tester file provided by Prof. Adam Cannon) - <i>all codes are located under Poker Game Repository</i> </strong>

+1. Card Class

+final String str_suit[] - To convert suit that is integer data type into String.
+The reason why I did not choose to convert into character is that it is easy to use String in order to utilize toString() method.

+CompareTo() - In order to sort player's hand later, I decided to use CompareTo() method.
+I designed this code to be sorted by ascending order.

+ToString() - I used this method to create String that each represents a poker card. e.g. h1, h2 Initially, there are suits and ranks given in integer data types, but by utilizing this method, these two integers could form one String that is equivalent to a poker card.

+2. Deck Class

+Deck() - Constructor.
+It is for assigning all 52 poker cards seperately for each 52 spots of poker card deck.

+Shuffle() - It swaps 52 cards in a random way by using Math.random() method

+3. Player Class

+addCard() - add Card to hand, which is an ArrayList.

+removeCard() - remove Card from hand, which is an ArrayList.

+winnings() - it stores the value of bets * payout to bankroll.

+discardAll() - By using the method clear(), it remove all cards that hand currently has.

+sortHand() - it is possible to sort hand by using Collections.sort().
+In this sense, CompareTo() method that is in Card class is used

+4. Game Class

+Game(String[] testHand) - Initialize player's hand(init hand) by testhand that is parameter of constructor

+Game() - constructor.
+It consist of deck, and picks up 5 cards from the shuffled deck in order to form player's hand.

+play() - the method that runs the game overall.
+In this method, player can change the card in one's hand until one reveals them.

+checkHand() - the method evaluates hand of player, and return String. e.g. "One Pair!"

+checkPair() - receive ArrayList hand as a parameter, and count how many cards that have same rank in the hand. e.g. One Pair, Two Pair, Three of a Kind, Full House, Four of a Kind

+checkStraight() - To evaluate whether or not hand is straight.
+From the beginning of the index, this method checks if rank increments by 1 as index increments by 1. return 0; - No Straight / return 1; - Straight / return 2; - Royal Straight

+checkFlush() - this method compares all suits in hand.
+If all suits have the same value = True, if any of them are different than others = False.